Clinical Embryology & Andrology Program Curriculum

 The curriculum for the Clinical Embryology and Andrology Master’s Program has been constructed with the input from the Course and Program Directors.
 The curriculum is designed to meet the needs of the Clinical Embryologist and/or Andrologist; to deepen basic knowledge to better understand the basic science behind IVF procedures.
 Another aspect of the program is to impart best practices for the IVF laboratory with special emphasis on design, work flow, QC/QA, CLIA 88 and current FDA regulations.
 Of paramount importance within the curriculum is the constant thread of ethical concerns and patient rights.

 The 24-month multidisciplinary course of study provides coursework and research opportunities that give the students general and specialized biomedical sciences training.
-The program is designed to be completed in four semesters at an average of three courses per semester for a total of twelve online courses (34 credits).
+The program is designed to be completed in six semesters at an average of two to three courses per semester for a total of sixteen online courses (36 credits).
+Two of these courses have online and on campus components (taught during the yearly residential program).